-1 and two miles 14 4 of a previously documented ferruginous hawk nest on ly if "the nesting s site i

-- 2 no longer available" or "the foraging habitat within the 2-mile radius is no longer viable."
-That - 3 is, revised Spec-5 prohibits turbines, solar arrays, and BESS based on nesting site viability - 4 regardless of whether any ferruginous hawk is using or likely to use the nest or habitat.
-15 - 5 Even more problematic, revised Spec-5 does not identify which nests would trigger the - 6 measure's exclusion zones or even define when "the nesting site is no longer available" or "the - 7 foraging habitat ... is no longer viable," which the Council has confirmed.
-16 The Council - 8 expressly deferred those decisions to the PTAG.17 Importantly, because the measure still does - 9 not fully define nest availability or habitat viability and because particular exclusion areas are - 10 not yet identified, revised Spec-5 could reduce the Project scope by nearly the same extent as - 11 the initial SCA and does not implement the Governor's directive to restore the Project's - 12 generation capacity.18
+Page 4 - APPLICANT SCOUT CLEAN ENERGY'S PETITION FOR RECONSIDERATION OF THE COUNCIL'S REVISED RECOMMENDATION TO THE GOVERNOR 125432172.9 0066670-00001 and two miles14 of a previously documented ferruginous hawk nest only if "the nesting site is 1 no longer available" or "the foraging habitat within the 2-mile radius is no longer viable."
+That 2 is, revised Spec-5 prohibits turbines, solar arrays, and BESS based on nesting site viability 3 regardless of whether any ferruginous hawk is using or likely to use the nest or habitat.15 4

+Even more problematic, revised Spec-5 does not identify which nests would trigger the 5 measure's exclusion zones or even define when "the nesting site is no longer available" or "the 6 foraging habitat ... is no longer viable," which the Council has confirmed.16 The Council 7 expressly deferred those decisions to the PTAG.17 Importantly, because the measure still does 8 not fully define nest availability or habitat viability and because particular exclusion areas are 9 not yet identified, revised Spec-5 could reduce the Project scope by nearly the same extent as 10 the initial SCA and does not implement the Governor's directive to restore the Project's 11 generation capacity.18 12

-C. The revised SCA continues to defer Project siting decisions statutorily required to be resolved by EFSEC in the SCA to a PTAG, without any timelines.
+13 C. The revised SCA continues to defer Project siting decisions statutorily required to be resolved by EFSEC in the SCA to a PTAG, without any timelines.

-Under the revised SCA, the PTAG has substantial involvement: It will review and consult on the development of plans and surveys, as well as on site design related to at least 12 for the species that, while recently posted on WDFW's website as no longer in draft form, was never peer reviewed or subject to public comment.
-As detailed in Scout's prior comment letters,
+Under the revised SCA, the PTAG has substantial involvement: It will review and 15 consult on the development of plans and surveys, as well as on site design related to at least 12 16

-$^{^{19}}$ 14 By employing a two-mile setback, revised Spec-5 continues to rely on WDFW policy guidance

-21 no other state or federal wildlife agency regulating the species imposes a setback this stringent.
-Apr.
+19 14 By employing a two-mile setback, revised Spec-5 continues to rely on WDFW policy guidance for the species that, while recently posted on WDFW's website as no longer in draft form, was 20 never peer reviewed or subject to public comment.
+As detailed in Scout's prior comment letters, no other state or federal wildlife agency regulating the species imposes a setback this stringent.
+21 Apr.
 Comment Letter at 7-9; Jan.
 Comment Letter at 5.